genderkit/genderkit/_articles/obtaining-a-grc.md

 Detailed guidance on the process, requirements for and effects of applying for a GRC is given on the [HM Courts and Tribunals Service website](https://formfinder.hmctsformfinder.justice.gov.uk/t455-eng-2016.04.01.pdf).
 Further advice has also been produced by [GIRES](https://www.gires.org.uk/law-archive/obtaining-your-gender-recognition-certificate) and [UK Trans Info](http://uktrans.info/graguide.pdf).

-Once you have obtained your GRC, it is very important you notify the following organisations:
+Once you have obtained your GRC, it is  important that you notify the following organisations:

 {% include checklist %}